Semantic Versioning and Automated Releases with Conventional Commits

 What is the difference between semantic-release and Release Please?

-semantic-release publishes automatically on every merge to main -- fully hands-off.
+Semantic-release publishes automatically on every merge to main -- fully hands-off.
 Release Please creates a "Release PR" that accumulates changes, letting you choose when to release by merging the PR. semantic-release is better for libraries with frequent releases.
 Release Please suits teams wanting automated version calculation but manual release timing and a review step.

 How do I handle breaking changes in semver?